getify/You-Dont-Know-JS/async & performance/ch2.md

 So if synchronous brain planning maps well to synchronous code statements, how well do our brains do at planning out asynchronous code?

-It turns out that how we expression asynchrony (with callbacks) in our code doesn't map very well at all to that synchronous brain planning behavior.
+It turns out that how we express asynchrony (with callbacks) in our code doesn't map very well at all to that synchronous brain planning behavior.

 Can you actually imagine having a line of thinking that plans out your todo errands like this?